 Jill William.

-This is a common type of unprofessional behavior in which employees lie about work, behavior, things, etc. Some employees even steal from their company or steal company property of variable values.
+This is a common type of unprofessional behavior in which employees lie about work, behavior, things, etc. Some employees even steal from their company or steal company property of various values.

 Sample warning letter